louisdg1/Near-shardnet/README.md

 # Near-shardnet
-Guide on how to set up a Near node validator
+Guide on how to set up a Near node validator.

 We need to install a base node